felleg/felleg.gitlab.io-backup/content/reads/read-70-learned-optimism.md

 sick, and explained why so often I would choose "flight" instead of "fight" in periods of crisis.
 There was a moment of realization on a walk home from work where I had to stop and ponder, "Is this really how I'm talking to myself?
 This can't continue."
+All my life, I thought I was approaching life as a realist, when in fact I was merely a pessimist.
 It felt like something clicked in my mind: no wonder I had so little grit for most of my life if I had these lingering, toxic beliefs and thoughts in the back of my mind.